algx23/ForVert/README.md

 ---

-## In the works
+## :construction: In the works :construction:

-:warning: The time scale for these features is unknown.
+:hourglass_flowing_sand: The time scale for these features is unknown.
 I will try push them out as regularly as I can.

 There are some features which I am considering developing, to take this from a simple F1 Game Setup Converter to a full companion.

 These include:

-- Making the UI better (it is very basic right now)
+- Making the UI better (it is very basic right now) -> potentially migrating away from Tkinter for a better looking and more seamless UI experience
 - More F1 Games, (F1 25 will be next, then I will work back)
 - Track guides for many different tracks
 - Telemetry analysis and presentation (timescale unknown)